Precourt Institute for Energy

-Otto N. Miller Professor in the School of Earth, Energy & Environmental Sciences, Emeritus
+Otto N. Miller Professor in the School of Earth Sciences, Emeritus

 Current Research and Scholarly InterestsOptimization and reservoir Simulation.

-Associate Professor of Civil and Environmental Engineering
+Professor of Civil and Environmental Engineering

 BioJack Baker's research focuses on the use of probabilistic and statistical tools for modeling of extreme loads on structures.
 He has investigated probabilistic modeling of seismic hazards, improved characterization of earthquake ground motions, dynamic analysis of structures, prediction of the spatial extent of soil failures from earthquakes, and tools for modeling loads on spatially distributed infrastructure systems.
 Dr. Baker joined Stanford from the Swiss Federal Institute of Technology (ETH Zurich), where he was a visiting researcher in the Department of Structural Engineering.
 He received his Ph.D. in Structural Engineering from Stanford University, where he also earned M.S. degrees in Statistics and Structural Engineering.
 He has industry experience in seismic hazard assessment, ground motion selection, construction management, and modeling of catastrophe losses for insurance companies.

-K. K. Lee Professor in the School of Engineering and Professor, by courtesy, of Materials Science and Engineering and of Chemistry
+K. K. Lee Professor, Senior Fellow at the Precourt Institute for Energy and Professor, by courtesy, of Materials Science and Engineering and of Chemistry

 BioZhenan Bao joined Stanford University in 2004.
 She is currently a K.K.
 Lee Professor in Chemical Engineering, and with courtesy appointments in Chemistry and Material Science and Engineering.
-She is a member of the National Academy of Engineering and National Academy of Inventors.
+She is the Department Chair of Chemical Engineering from 2018.
+She is a member of the National Academy of Engineering, the American Academy of Arts and Sciences and the National Academy of Inventors.
 She founded the Stanford Wearable Electronics Initiative (eWEAR) and is the current faculty director.
 She is also an affiliated faculty member of Precourt Institute, Woods Institute, ChEM-H and Bio-X. Professor Bao received her Ph.D. degree in Chemistry from The University of Chicago in 1995 and joined the Materials Research Department of Bell Labs, Lucent Technologies.
 She became a Distinguished Member of Technical Staff in 2001.
-Professor Bao currently has more than 400 refereed publications and more than 60 US patents.
+Professor Bao currently has more than 600 refereed publications and more than 100 US patents.
 She served as a member of Executive Board of Directors for the Materials Research Society and Executive Committee Member for the Polymer Materials Science and Engineering division of the American Chemical Society.
 She was an Associate Editor for the Royal Society of Chemistry journal Chemical Science, Polymer Reviews and Synthetic Metals.
 She serves on the international advisory board for Advanced Materials, Advanced Energy Materials, ACS Nano, Accounts of Chemical Reviews, Advanced Functional Materials, Chemistry of Materials, Chemical Communications, Journal of American Chemical Society, Nature Asian Materials, Materials Horizon and Materials Today.
-She is one of the Founders and currently sits on the Board of Directors of C3 Nano Co., a silicon valley venture funded company.
+She is one of the Founders and currently sits on the Board of Directors of C3 Nano Co. and PyrAmes, both are silicon valley venture funded companies.
 She is Fellow of AAAS, ACS, MRS, SPIE, ACS POLY and ACS PMSE.
-She was a recipient of the L'Oreal UNESCO Women in Science Award in 2017.
+She was a recipient of the MRS Mid-Career Award in 2021, ACS Central Science Disruptor and Innovator Prize in 2020, ACS Gibbs Medal in 2020, the Wilhelm Exner Medal from the Austrian Federal Minister of Science in 2018, the L'Oreal UNESCO Women in Science Award North America Laureate in 2017.
 She was awarded the ACS Applied Polymer Science Award in 2017, ACS Creative Polymer Chemistry Award in 2013 ACS Cope Scholar Award in 2011, and was selected by Phoenix TV, China as 2010 Most influential Chinese in the World-Science and Technology Category.
 She is a recipient of the Royal Society of Chemistry Beilby Medal and Prize in 2009, IUPAC Creativity in Applied Polymer Science Prize in 2008, American Chemical Society Team Innovation Award 2001, R&D 100 Award, and R&D Magazine Editors Choice Best of the Best new technology for 2001.
 She has been selected in 2002 by the American Chemical Society Women Chemists Committee as one of the twelve Outstanding Young Woman Scientist who is expected to make a substantial impact in chemistry during this century.
 She is also selected by MIT Technology Review magazine in 2003 as one of the top 100 young innovators for this century.
 She has been selected as one of the recipients of Stanford Terman Fellow and has been appointed as the Robert Noyce Faculty Scholar, Finmeccanica Faculty Scholar and David Filo and Jerry Yang Faculty Scholar.